obius/brewpi-obius/README.md

 You can run ifconfig before editing the interfaces and write the automatically assigned addresses down.
 However, it is recommended to pick a static Ip address that is outside of your router's DHCP range.

+Then, install SSL client

+    sudo apt-get install ssh libio-socket-ssl-perl

+Then, install ddclient

+    apt-get install ddclient

+Then, configure the client

+    sudo nano /etc/ddclient.conf

+The file must look like:

+    use=web, web=dynamicdns.park-your-domain.com/getip
+    protocol=namecheap
+    server=dynamicdns.park-your-domain.com
+    login=yourdomain.com
+    password=your password
+    @

-Finally, you will need to restart your network interfaces for these changes to occur:
+Finally, you will need to restart ddclient and your network interfaces for these changes to occur:

+    sudo /etc/init.d/ddclient restart
     sudo service networking restart